 You do however have two possible options to help protect the name of your band.

-Royalty payable to the Rightful Right Owners in any declared song is calculated basing on the following:
+Royalty payable to the Rightful Right Owners in any declared song is calculated based on the following:

 LOGIN here to declare your newly created works: MEMBERSHIP PORTAL